gauravjain2/gauravjain2/README.md

 Welcome to my profile!
 <br>
 - 🌱 I’m a Computer Science Student.
 - 🔭 I’m currently working on Data Science.
-Check my projects below. ↓↓↓
+Check out my projects below. ↓↓↓
 - 📫 Connect with me on [Linkedin](https://linkedin.com/in/gauravj22)
 - ⚡ I have lots of innovative ideas and love to work on cutting edge technologies.